mhilbrunner/foundryvtt-dnd5e-lang-de/README.md

 See the [releases page](https://github.com/mhilbrunner/foundryvtt-dnd5e-lang-de/releases).

-Old versions may still be available on the [old League repository](https://github.com/League-of-Foundry-Developers/foundryvtt-dnd5e-lang-de/).

 ## Contributing & adding translations

 Contributions are always welcome!
 Feel free to open Pull Requests or talk to